History of the UPCI International Academy

 In 2011 we have expanded our program to include opportunities in pediatric oncology at the Lawrenceville campus and in systems biology and biomedical informatics in our Oakland campus, with a planned total of 24 students to be distributed throughout these three campuses.

-The UPCI Summer Academy received support again in 2012 from the University of Pittsburgh Cancer Institute, Bayer Material Sciences, the Queen's Hospital of Honolulu, the UPCI Volunteer Office, and the National Cancer Institute to provide research opportunities for 28 local and national high school rising seniors.
+The UPCI International Academy received support again in 2012 from the University of Pittsburgh Cancer Institute, Bayer Material Sciences, the Queen's Hospital of Honolulu, the UPCI Volunteer Office, and the National Cancer Institute to provide research opportunities for 28 local and national high school rising seniors.
 With the newly funded Doris Duke Foundation Academy for Clinical Research, the UPCI Academy collaborated with Pitt STEER, VA-CHERP, the Pittsburgh Tissue Engineering Initiative, MWRI Internship, Pittsburgh Public Schools, SciTech Academy, the Fund for Advancement of Minorities through Education (FAME), the Doris Duke Charitable Foundation, Kamehameha Schools, the Jack Kent Cooke Foundation and the University of Pittsburgh's Office of Diversity and Office of Science Education Outreach.

 About the University of Pittsburgh Cancer Institute